Last Updated: December 03, 2023

 - Revise and restructure if needed.

-Acing the IELTS exam by itself will not fetch you a great job.
-However, the exam is essential for most degrees in any European nation or Britain, Australia, Canada and is widely accepted in the US, where Universities and job offices need IELTS to know your English proficiency.
-A good score will mean that you understand English better which can help you in everything from Visas to job letters.
+Acing the IELTS exam by itself will not fetch candidates a great job.
+However, the exam is essential for most degrees in any European nation or Britain, Australia, or Canada and is widely accepted in the US, where Universities and job offices need IELTS to know one's English proficiency.
+A good score will mean that candidates understand English better which can help them in everything from Visas to job letters.